 I’ve found that whey isolates or other super lean protein powders (very little fat or carbs in their nutrient profile) can make recipes tough or dry.
 You can fix this by adding a bit more fat to the recipe.
 In this recipe, for example, that might look like an extra teaspoon or two of coconut oil.

 This ingredient is readily found these days in most grocery stores.
 If you can’t find cheesecake specifically, the vanilla or white chocolate would work just fine.
-And if you’d like to go with something else, you could use corn starch, arrowroot powder, xantham gum, or another thickener.
+And if you’d like to go with something else, you could use corn starch, arrowroot powder, xanthan gum, or another thickener.

-I feel like I’m constantly talking about Swerve these days so if you’ve heard my spill before, carry on.
+I feel like I’m constantly talking about Swerve these days so if you’ve heard my spiel before, carry on.
 I’ve always used stevia and even turned stevia into a high protein powdered sugar in my crunch berries protein donuts recipe.
 But recently, I’ve been using Swerve in both granular and powdered forms.
 This protein cookie recipe calls for Swerve confectioners in the dough itself.

 If you don’t have any on hand, you could try the protein powdered sugar I mentioned above or you could add a bit more pudding mix or other thickeners mixed with another low calorie sweetener.